me-imfhd/turbocell/README.md

 ### In Process:

-1. Deployement
-2. Next-Auth Credentials Provider
+1. Next-Auth Credentials Provider
-3. Tailwind Intellisense not working

 ### To do:

-1. Trpc's better illustration and more examples
-2. Docs
+1. Docs
-3. Feature for switching between light and dark mode both
+2. Feature for switching between light and dark mode both
-4. Project structure fixes
-5. UI fixes
+3. Fix Bugs and Issues